Limit-case admissibility for positive infinite-dimensional systems: Admissibility of control operators

 \begin{assumption} Suppose that $X$ is an ordered Banach space with a generating and normal cone and $(T(t))_{t\ge 0}$ is a positive $C_0$-semigroup on $X$.
 Moreover, let $U$ be a Banach space and $B\in \calL(U,X_{-1})$. \end{assumption}

-In what follows, we let $\mathrm{T}([0,\tau], U)$ denote the space of all $U$-valued step functions on $[0,\tau]$, i.e., the functions that can be written as a finite sum of functions that are constant on intervals.
+In what follows, we let $\mathrm{T}([0,\tau], U)$ denote the space of all $U$-valued step functions on $[0,\tau]$, i.e., a piecewise constant function with finitely many jumps.
 This is a normed space when equipped with the supremum norm whose closure is called the space of \emph{regulated} functions -- denoted by $\Reg([0,\tau], U)$.
 Now, let $\mathrm Z$ be a placeholder for $L^\infty$ or $\mathrm C$ or $\Reg$.
-Corresponding to the system in~\eqref{eq:system-control}, we define the \emph{input map} as
+Corresponding to the system in~\eqref{eq:system-control}, we define the \emph{input map}